islandoftex/texprinter/README.md

 ## Building the application

-TeXPrinter uses Gradle, so with any Java 9/Java 10 configuration and Gradle you are good to go.
+TeXPrinter uses Gradle, so with any Java development configuration (JDK 8 or higher) you should be good to go.
 Please note that as JavaFX is used you are required to have it included in your JDK.

-Please note that you might need adapt the source compatibility in the Gradle file to Java 9 if you are running anything above JDK 8.
-This enables the `module-info.java` file, disables a manifest workaround and uses the appropriate library versions, if available.

 Our typical test cases involve posts 101, 1319 and 57141.